May 15, 2023

 - Ask soon after the loan closes to expect the very first interest rate change;

-- Don’t assume you will be able to sell or refinance your home within a short span of time if you need to beat the deadline for the first or next interest rate adjustment.
+- Don’t assume you will be able to sell or refinance your home within a short period if you need to beat the deadline for the first or next interest rate adjustment.
 Have a plan on how to handle your finances if you can’t refinance or sell the home before your ARM loan interest rate adjusts again.